igr/gart/gartwork/README.md

 `Window` is a tool that displays the canvas.
 The performance are not in the focus here; the purpose is to visualise animation during development.

-`VideoRecorder` records frames in the video.
+`VideoRecorder` records frames into the video.

 `ImageWritter` stores a canvas snapshot into the image.